pluralsight/guides/draft/microsoft-net/configuring-asp-net-identity/article.md

 <add name="SystemUsers" connectionString="Data Source=.;Initial Catalog=CarBusinessDb;" providerName="System.Data.SqlClient" />
 ```
 Delete the default connection string and paste this one on its place.
 The next step is to create our own database context, which we can use for storing our users and their properties.
-In the `Models\IdentityModels.cs` we are going to delete the ApplicationDbContext paste the following code on its place.
+In the `Models\IdentityModels.cs` we are going to delete the ApplicationDbContext and paste the following code on its place.
 ```C#
 public class AppUsersDbContext : IdentityDbContext<ApplicationUser>
     {